 Ruoyu Chen

 I am a Ph.D. candidate in Urban Planning and Development at USC Price School, advised by Professors Marlon Boarnet, Jorge De la Roca, and Geoff Boeing.
-I received my M.S. from Peking University and B.E. in Urban Planning with an Economics minor from Huazhong University of Science and Technology.
-Prior to my Ph.D., I studied transportation policy and urban spatial structure using smartcard and mobile phone data.
+I hold an M.S. from Peking University and a B.E. in Urban Planning (Economics minor) from Huazhong University of Science & Technology.

 [UPDATES]